cmunozr/2025_I_comparative_metrics/experiments_log/experiments.md

 ### November 10, 2025

-According to the distribution of the psrf and ess I will do the comparisson using the median for all the models.
-In that way, converging models are:
+According to the distribution of the psrf and ess (higly skewed to high measures) I will do the comparisson using the median for all the models.
+Script S04c allows us to pull all the convergence information of the models together.
+In that way, we can say that converging models are:

 - fbs_M003_thin_1000_samples_1000
 - fbs_M005_thin_1000_samples_1000